-If there is one thing we love, it is damask knives.
+If there is one thing we love, it is Damascus knives.
 In fact, you will find several Damascus steel knives in our collection.
-Besides having a rich history, damask knives are also stunningly beautiful and expertly crafted.
+Besides having a rich history, Damascus knives are also stunningly beautiful and expertly crafted.
 For centuries, damask steel has been synonymous with luxury and quality and this is also true for a Damascus knife created today.

-We would love to share our damask enthusiasm with you, which is why we have discovered 5 interesting facts about Damascus knives that you will want to hear.
-Some of these should surprise you, unless you are a damask knife collector and historian already.
+We would love to share our Damascus knife enthusiasm with you, which is why we have summarized 5 interesting facts about Damascus knives that you will want to hear.
+Some of these should surprise you, unless you are a Damascus knife collector and historian already.

 #1 A Rich History

 Damascus knives have a rich history stretching back centuries.
-It was first produced 2000 years ago, and has been well documented throughout history.
-It is often referred to as the steel of the ancients, and dominated the weapons industry for hundreds of years.
-The first noteworthy historical mention of Damascus steel was in the 11th and 12th century Christian crusades.
+They were first produced 2000 years ago, and have been well documented throughout history.
+They were often referred to as the steel of the ancients, and dominated the weapons industry for hundreds of years.
+The first noteworthy historical mention of Damascus steel was in the 11th and 12th century during the Christian crusades.
 These battles are where Damascus steel became well known.
 You may think this knife may have originated in Damascus but it can actually be traced back to India, where it is referred to as Telangana, Wootz, or Ukku steel.
-From there it settled in Damascus where it got its name.
+From there it settled in Damascus, Syria, where it got its name.

 #2 The Origin of Damascus Steel